Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Dataset Analysis

 The subjects tested between 2010 and 2021 are from a large academic eye hospital.
 There are three types of data to be released in this study: (1) optical coherence tomography (OCT) scans; (2) patient demographics; (3) glaucoma diagnosis defined based on visual field tests.
 RNFLT maps, OCT B-scans, and the relationship between the two types of data are illustrated in Figure \ref{fig:oct_rnflt}.
 We detail each type of data as follows.
-(1) OCT scans are the-state-of-arts 3D imaging tests for diagnosing various eye diseases such as glaucoma, age-related macular degeneration, and diabetes retinopathy.
-For glaucoma, the 2D retinal nerve fiber layer thickness (RNFLT) map derived from the 3D OCT B-scans (Cirrus, Carl Zeiss Meditec, Jena, Germany) calculated as the vertical distance between the inner limiting membrane layer boundary and retinal nerve fiber layer boundary segmented by the manufacturer's software was the standard structural measurement used by clinicians.
+(1) OCT scans are state-of-the-art 3D imaging tests for diagnosing various eye diseases such as glaucoma, age-related macular degeneration, and diabetes retinopathy.
+For glaucoma, the 2D RNFLT map derived from the 3D OCT B-scans (Cirrus, Carl Zeiss Meditec, Jena, Germany) calculated as the vertical distance between the inner limiting membrane layer boundary and retinal nerve fiber layer boundary segmented by the manufacturer's software was the standard structural measurement used by clinicians.
 The 2D RNFLT map has a resolution of $200 \times 200$ pixels within an area of $6 \times 6$ mm$^2$ around the optic disc.
 The RNFLT range is between 0 and 350 microns.
 In addition to the 2D RNFLT maps, we also release the 3D OCT B-scans.
 To control data quality, OCT scans with a signal strength of less than 6 (10 represents the best imaging quality) were excluded.
 (2) Patient demographics released include age, gender, race, ethnicity, language proficiency, and marital status.
 This dataset is designed to be heavily focused on studying racial fairness.
 Therefore we prioritize to control that we have the same subject numbers for each racial group from the hospital data pool.
 (3) Glaucoma diagnosis is defined based on the 24-2 visual field test by Humphrey Field Analyzer (Carl Zeiss Meditec, Dublin, CA), which measures visual sensitivity spatially with a radius of 24 degrees from the fixation for each eye of a patient.
 Based on the manufacturer's guidelines, we only include reliable visual field tests with criteria commonly used in clinical practice.
+This dataset can only be used for non-commercial research purposes.
+At no time, the dataset shall be used for clinical decisions or patient care.
+The data use license is CC BY-NC-ND 4.0.